pwaring/cv/cv.md

     Director, November 2015 - Present

-    - Startup company for key account management software, using PHP and jQuery.
+    - Startup company for key account management software, using PHP, jQuery and SQLite.

 *   **University of Manchester**